Under 9

 Minor Hockey is run by volunteers.
 Coaches, assistant coaches, bench staff, and managers all put in alot of time to ensure your child learns the game while having fun.
 We need all parents to volunteer throughout the season to ensure the success of the season.
 This can include but not limited to, setting up and taking down the boards, working the score clock or score sheet, getting hot chocolate for the referees, and assisting with the home tournament, such as selling prize table tickets, puck toss pucks, etc.

-Coach selection for the 2025-26 year will take place in the Summer and Team selection will be in the fall after players have a chance to skate at least 6 practices to allow coaches to make teams as even as possible.
+Coach selection for the 2025-26 year will take place in September and team selection will be in the fall after players have a chance to skate at least 6 practices to allow coaches to make teams as even as possible.

 Hockey Sask Coaching Requirements